What Do You Say to “That’s So Gay”?

 - “Do you know why it is hurtful?”

-- If you have been hearing the phrase “That’s so gay” used to mean that something is bad or stupid, take the time during a class meeting or group time to make sure that your students know what “gay” means.
+- If you have been hearing the phrase “That’s gay” used to mean that something is bad or stupid, take the time during a class meeting to make sure that your students know what 'gay' means and know why it is hurtful to use as an insult.

-- Be clear with students that when they use the word “gay” in a negative way they are being disrespectful.
-Be clear that using the phrase “That’s so gay” is hurtful to other students who may have parents, siblings, aunts, uncles, neighbors, friends or other family members who are gay.
+- Be clear with students that when they use the word 'gay' in a negative way they are being disrespectful.
+Be clear that using the phrase “That’s so gay” is hurtful to other students who may have family members and friends who are gay.

-- Build a community of respect and caring for all students in your class and school.
+- Develop an environment of respect and caring for all students in your class and school by using inclusive language, books and other materials.

-- Establish clear school-wide and classroom policies against name-calling and hurtful teasing.
+- Establish clear school-wide and classroom policies against hurtful teasing and bullying.

 Don’t Ignore It: